omryoresh/omryoresh.github.io/_pages/about.md

   - /about.html
 ---

-I'm a first-year economics Ph.D. student interested in political economy, labor, and public economics.
+I'm a first-year economics Ph.D. student at the London School of Economics, interested in political economy, labour, and public economics.

 In my research, I aim to assess the influence of cultural norms and reveal instances of discrimination and their root causes.

 ---